 A 10% strengthening of the Lilangeni against the following currencies at 31 March would have increased/ (decreased) pre-tax profit or loss by the amounts shown below.
 This analysis assumes that all other variables, in particular interest rates, remain constant.
-The analysis is performed on the same basis for 2020.
-There is no additional impact on equity.
+The analysis is performed on the same basis for 2021.

 A 10% weakening of the Lilangeni against the above currencies at 31 March would have had the equal but opposite effect on the amounts shown below, on the basis that all other variables remain constant.
-There is no additional impact on equity.